telefonicaid/fiware-cygnus/doc/flume_extensions_catalogue/orion_sth_sink.md

 ##<a name="section4"></a>Programmers guide
 ###<a name="section4.1"></a>`OrionSTHSink` class
-`OrionSTHSink` extends `OrionMongoBaseSink`, which as any other NGSI-like sink extends the base `OrionSink`.
-The methods that are extended are by `OrionMongoBaseSink` are:
+`OrionSTHSink` extends `OrionMongoBaseSink`, which s any other NGSI-like sink, extends the base `OrionSink`.
+The methods that are extended are:

+    void persistBatch(Batch batch) throws Exception;

+A `Batch` contanins a set of `CygnusEvent` objects, which are the result of parsing the notified context data events.
+Data within the batch is classified by destination, and in the end, a destination specifies the MongoDB collection where the data is going to be persisted.
+Thus, each destination is iterated in order to compose a per-destination data string to be persisted thanks to any `MongoBackend` implementation.

     public void start();

-`MongoBackend` is created.
+An implementation of `MongoBackend` is created.
 This must be done at the `start()` method and not in the constructor since the invoking sequence is `OrionSTHSink()` (contructor), `configure()` and `start()`.

     public void configure(Context);

 A complete configuration as the described above is read from the given `Context` instance.

-The methods that are extended by `OrionSTHSink` are:

-    void persist(Map<String, String>, NotifyContextRequest) throws Exception;

-The context data, already parsed by `OrionSink` in `NotifyContextRequest`, is iterated and persisted in the MongoDB backend by means of a `MongoBackend` instance.
-Header information from the `Map<String, String>` is used to complete the persitence process, such as the timestamp or the destination.

 [Top](#top)